UNEDLabs/moodle-mod_ejsappbooking/README.txt

 6. Server Configuration
 =======================

-First, you need to configure the server so it can connect to your sql database:
+First, you need to configure the server so it can connect to your sql database.
+You can do that in two different ways:

+First one (using the GUI):

-1. Go to the applets/BookingServer folder.
+1. Go to the applets/BookingServer/configuracion folder.

+2. Edit the valores.dat file and change interfaz=0 to interfaz=1.
+This makes the booking server application to run showing a graphical user interface.

-2. Run the BookingServer.jar applet.
+3. Run the BookingServer.jar applet.

-3. Click on the options tab of the top menu.
+4. Click on the options tab of the top menu.

-4. Select the "Server settings" option.
+5. Select the "Server settings" option.

-5. Enter the needed data to let the booking server access your sql database.
+6. Enter the needed data to let the booking server access your sql database.

-6. Use the "Test" button to check whether the booking server can access the database or not.
+7. Use the "Test" button to check whether the booking server can access the database or not.

+Second one (editing text files):

+1. Go to the applets/BookingServer/configuracion folder.

+2. Edit the moodle.dat file and modify the user=root password= lines with the data of your sql admin user.

+3. You can then run the BookingServer.jar applet without the GUI.

+IMPORTANT!
+Either way, you always need to execute the BookingServer.jar file with administrator privileges.

-Once the previous test has been passed, you can either check and/or modify the configuration of both the remote experimental systems added to your Moodle site by means of the EJSApp plugin and the mail server configuration.
+If the GUI is activated, once the previous test has been passed, you can either check and/or modify the configuration of both the remote experimental systems added to your Moodle site by means of the EJSApp plugin and the mail server configuration.
 This can be done selecting the "Plants management" and "Mail server settings" options in the top menu of the application.

 7. Authors
 ==========

 EJSAppBooking has been developed by:
- - Javier Pavon: javi.pavon@gmail.com
  - Luis de la Torre: ldelatorre@dia.uned.es
  - Ruben Heradio: rheradio@issi.uned.es
+ - Javier Pavon: javi.pavon@gmail.com

   at the Computer Science and Automatic Control Department, Spanish Open University (UNED), Madrid, Spain.